Real Name: Vera Gemini (seems likely to be an alias)

 Occupation: Would-be world conqueror

-Group Membership: The Cult (possibly known as the Harvesters of Eyes, which included Agents of Fortune and Death, Reapers of Souls, and a number of non-powered followers)
+Group Membership: The Cult of the Harvester of Eyes (including Agents of Fortune, Reapers of Souls, and a number of non-powered followers)

-Affiliations: Belathauzer and his demon hordes; Devil-Slayer (former Reaper of Souls)
+Affiliations: Belathauzer and his demon hordes; Devil-Slayer (Eric Simon Payne, former Reaper of Souls)

 Aliases: None